 And the thing is…you’d be hard pressed to put it into words why Star Wars is so loved.
 Anyone who even tried to debate the matter would find themselves running into road blocks along the way.
 The dialogue usually bounces from campy and dated to downright pretentious.
 The action scenes were usually pretty stilted and once they improved in the prequels we found more people angry that Yoda actually had the moves.
 And speaking of that, we can use the prequel trilogy to go ahead and say that special effects weren’t the magic bullet.

 Eventually you fall back on the idea that the story was good and that the characters were original.
-But as I’ve pointed out before, George Lucas isn’t all that great of a writer.
+But as I’ve pointed out before, George Lucas isn’t the best writer.
 More over, the characters aren’t really that original – mostly stemming from old archetypes that have existed since the dawn of human civilization.
 But that last point, right there, may just provide the clue.

 You see, I hold that Star Wars is successful because, for all intents and purposes… we’ve seen it before…